golubitsky/blog/_posts/2020-04-18-The-Right-Abstractions.md

 --Michelangelo

-I've been working on as much of a labor of love as can be found at a programming job: something that will make real users' lives better.
-Bonus: I'd be such a user.
-In short, our current deployment process could use some automation.
-As often happens once (what in retrospect turns out to be) a critical mass of component pieces of knowledge are acquired, a solution begins to present itself.
-Such a breakthrough occurred over the last couple of days: inspired by the intuition that the pieces really could be put together, I worked until 10pm on a Friday night and then spent another 4 hours on Saturday morning tweaking my creation -- as I say, a labor of love.
-I want to share what I've been thinking about recently, and how these ideas resurfaced during this work.

-## Abstractions

 It's been said that one of the hardest parts of programming (along with naming and cache invalidation) is choosing the right abstractions.
 The abstractions we pick are crucial to our ability to reason about a program.
 Generalizing too much, too little, or across concepts that don't really belong together -- such missteps will eventually compound the cognitive load of working with the program.
 The ultimate test for abstractions is whether or not they help us to make sense of the complexity inherent to the domain.

 We cannot expect to have started with the correct abstractions.
 During implementation we are bound to encounter inconsistencies between our original design (or operating model) and the reality of the domain that we come to understand in increasing detail.
 Such inconsistencies must be incorporated into our model if they decrease the cognitive load of working with the program -- through generous and unflinching refactorings.